15 Icy Cool Facts About Refrigeration

 9. FREEZERS DIDN’T COME UNTIL LATER.

-TV dinners were not on the minds of early fridge pioneers.
+were not on the minds of early fridge pioneers.
 The earliest fridges didn’t even have freezers.
 But they were cold enough to freeze water into ice by placing it near the machinery inside.

 10. FLASH FREEZING WAS INSPIRED BY INUIT FISHING PRACTICES.